7 Tips for Walking Your First 5K Race

 By Lisa Fields |

-Signing up for a race is a great way to level up your walking routine, but don’t do it before you read this.
+Signing up for a 5K is a great way to level up your walking routine.
+Use these expert tips to enjoy your way to the finish line.

 first 5K for walkers